swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. image:: HeartBL1.png

-a) **Urgent listing**
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding the listing status for this transplantation).
+a) **Urgent listing**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding the listing status for this transplantation).

-b)	**History of cardiac surgery**
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding cardiac surgery prior to transplantation).
+b)	**History of cardiac surgery**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding cardiac surgery prior to transplantation).

 When choosing ‘Yes’, select all that apply from the following list:

-Type of cardiac surgery:
+**Type of cardiac surgery**:

 *	Previous CABG (Coronry artery bypass surgery, also known as heart bypass surgery)
 *	Previous valvular surgery (Repair and/or replacement)